codurance/site/_posts/2018-08-09-the-functional-style-part-1.md

 - Statements: assign a variable, reassign a variable, call a procedure, etc.
 - Expressions: code that yields a value.

 Of these three, statements are the imperative part of imperative programming.
 Statements cause side effects.
-Now, almost everyone agrees now that global variables are a Bad Thing; they’re bad because a global variable can be changed at any time by a statement anywhere in the code, which makes the code very difficult to understand and debug.
+Now, almost everyone agrees that global variables are a Bad Thing.
+Why?
+They’re bad because a global variable can be changed at any time by a statement anywhere in the code, which makes the code very difficult to understand and debug.
 This is why we prefer to keep globally-accessible data constant.
 Functional programming takes this idea further, and asserts that it is better not even to modify local, private variables.

 Functional programming is therefore programming without statements, more or less.
 In general only control structures and expressions are used, and then even the control structures are actually expressions.
 Maybe you’re wondering what I mean by that.
 You almost certainly already know an example and possibly use it regularly.
 Consider this (stupid) code: